OpenLineage/OpenLineage/proxy/fluentd/README.md

 **Fluentd support is experimental and could be changed or removed in a future release.**

+**The current implementation is supposed to be used with OpenLineage spec v1.0.x.
+Using this plugin with other versions may require some modification.**

 Modern data collectors (Fluentd, Logstash, Vector, etc.) can be extremely useful when designing production-grade architectures for processing Openlineage events.